pgmtx/jule-playground/README.md

 > An online sandbox to quickly test [Jule](https://jule.dev/) code.

+## Limitations

+- The playground supports up to two concurrent compilations.
+- Code relying on stdin is not supported due to sandboxing constraints.

 ## Setup

 You will need [Docker](https://www.docker.com/), a [Go](https://go.dev) compiler (version >= 1.25.5), and [Bun](https://bun.com/).